simha10/SAMS/backend/README.md

 ## Environment Variables

-See `.env.example` for all required environment variables.
+See `.env.example` for all required environment variables, including Redis configuration.

 ## New Features Implementation Status